JSavage42/questionair/README.md

 ### Account Page

 In the Account Page you can make changes to your account.
 You can reset your password, or link social media accounts.
+Users can request permissions from account page.

 ### Student Page